SilenusTA/StreamRoller/extensions/datahandlers/twitchchat/README.md

       dest_channel: "TWITCH_CHAT",
   }
 ```
-## AdminModal (Settings)
+## SettingsWidgetSmall (Settings)
-The admin modal povides the following settings
+The settings widget small povides the following settings
 - Enable/Disable extension
 - Twitch channel to join
 - Chat buffer size (number of lines to save in the buffer)